Real Estate Shifts to Accommodate Customers in the Virtual Age

 “Real estate agents are going to really have to step it up as clients are getting more savvy with online searches,” Campbell noted.

-Since buyers are able to view the same properties listed in the MLS on sites like Zillow and Realtor.com, Campbell said that realtors need to go further to help the buyer by leveraging their personal networks.
+Since buyers are able to view the same properties listed in the MLS on sites like Zillow and Realtor.com, Campbell said that real estate agents need to go further to help the buyer by leveraging their personal networks.

 “There have been instances lately that I’ve been able to match people up without even having it go to market,” she said.
 That’s an invaluable service that most buyers wouldn’t have access to on their own.

-But it’s not just the digital search process that has changed the role of the realtor.
+But it’s not just the digital search process that has changed the role of the real estate agent.
 New startups, many of which rely on artificial intelligence technology, are disrupting the way people buy and sell homes.

 New online tools are changing real estate transactions